feedhenry-templates/oauth-ios-app/README.md

 ### RHMAP Studio

-This application and its cloud services are available as a project template in RHMAP as part of the "Sync Framework Project" template.
+This is a community project.
+It is not available in RHMAP, but you can easely used it in RHMAP doing the following steps:
+- create a blank project in RHMAP
+- follow local Clone instructions.

 ### Local Clone (ideal for Open Source Development)
 If you wish to contribute to this template, the following information may be helpful; otherwise, RHMAP and its build facilities are the preferred solution.